Lifestyle business photoshoot advice:

 Olivia has written many useful blogs highlighting her style of photography, available on her website.
 Here are just some of them:

-How to get the most out of your lifestyle business photoshoot – advice by a magazine editor
+Getting the most from your lifestyle business photoshoot – advice by a magazine editor

 Catherine Turnbull is a highly-respected and experienced journalist.
 She is the Editor of Yorkshire Living Magazines for York and North Yorkshire, West Yorkshire and Harrogate editions.